aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 Whenever a record is written, if the source field is written then the scan beacon field must also be written, containing the Scan Beacon Hash of the plain text of the source field.

-It is a error to attempt to write a source field with the same name as a scan becon field.
+It is a error to attempt to write a source field with the same name as a scan beacon field.

 #### Reading